 Some believe that genetics play a role in addiction.
 Others also consider the environment as a contributing factor.
 It’s not surprising to see that substance abuse runs in families.
 You also notice it in settings where peer groups approve of the practice.

-There’s a third component–mental illness.
+There’s a third component: mental illness.
 Examples include anxiety, PTSD, and depression.
-When you seek help for a substance abuse problem, a counselor should administrator a dual diagnosis assessment.
+When you seek help for a substance abuse problem, a counselor should administrator a co-occurring disorders assessment.
 If you present with a co-occurring mental health disorder, there’s a whole spectrum of treatments available.

 To be clear, having a background of drug abuse in your family doesn’t predestine you to follow suit.
 It does, however, increase the likelihood that you might struggle with the condition.
 The same goes for living in an accepting environment or dealing with a mental health disorder.

-In simplest terms, a dual diagnosis treatment program refers to the presence of addiction along with a mental health challenge.
+In simplest terms, a dual diagnosis or co-occurring disorders treatment program refers to the presence of addiction along with a mental health challenge.
 You may be experiencing intrusive thoughts.
 Quieting them is possible with alcohol or opioids.
 However, when the effects of the drugs wear off, the disorder remains.